didacog/dr3dev-old/README.md

 - Mutual TLS:
 	- Use TLS from client side GORM (https://stackoverflow.com/questions/52962028/how-to-create-ssl-connection-to-mysql-with-gorm)
 	- Use TLS from client side MINIO cli-sdk
-- Modify GRANTS for drlm3 user in mariadb.
 - etc.

 Please if you have ideas to improve this please open an issue, PR, ...
 We can discuss about it and see how to implement it.